 Our Music Monday series was created during the lockdown of the pandemic.
 While we enjoyed creating it, and some of you expressed enjoying it as well.
 We have decided to put our efforts towards other creative endeavors within our blog.
 Even though the series has been archived, you may still peruse other Music Monday posts.
 Thank you for allowing us to create interesting content for you and hanging with us during the pandemic and beyond.

 We have a blog series called, “Music Monday,” here on Arner Adventures.
 Since music creates a soundtrack for our day-to-day living, it only makes sense.
-The second single, released from Bruce Springsteen’s upcoming LP, “Letter to You” is a rousing anthem paying tribute to lost bandmates and loved ones.
+The second single, released from Bruce Springsteen’s upcoming LP, is “Letter to You” is “Ghosts.”
+It is a rousing anthem paying tribute to lost bandmates and loved ones.

 “Ghosts” is an inspiring homage to lost E Street band members, Clarence Clemmons and Danny Federici, as well as George Theiss, who led Springsteen’s first band, The Castiles, in the late 1960’s.
-Their spirit feels present in the sound and energy of the song, and I’m sure they are smiling down from the great beyond.
+Likewise, their spirit feels present in the sound.
+It’s in the energy of the song, and I’m sure they are smiling down from the great beyond.